Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Broil.
 Cook crab legs under broiler for a few minutes on each side.

 - Prep.
 Preheat the oven and arrange the legs in a single layer.
 Brush with melted butter.

 - Bake.
 When baking crab legs instead of broiling, they take longer and don’t brown.

 - Prep.
 Preheat the grill to medium-high heat.
 Brush crab legs with melted butter.

-- Grill crab legs.
-Grill crab legs, flipping once, until warm in the center and lightly browned.
+- Grill.
+Cook crab legs on the grill, flipping once, until warm in the center and lightly browned.

 How Long To Cook Crab Legs?

 Crab legs cook time will depend on the cooking method:

 - Crab legs boil time: 3-5 minutes for precooked crab, 8-12 minutes for raw